metapsy-project/metapsyDocs/content/databases/borderline-psyctr/_index.en.md

 #### Database Flowchart

-Studies in the `borderline-psyctr` dataset were extracted from the larger "psychological interventions for GAD" database.
+Studies in the `borderline-psyctr` dataset were extracted from the larger "psychological interventions for BPD" database.
 The study flow of this database can be found below.

 {{< zenodo-flowchart doi="10.5281/zenodo.10185551" >}}